tomeng70/LittleLamb/README.md

 ## Runge Kutta Fourth Order Method
 The previous numerical method is considered to be an _implicit method_ because in order to solve for the value of our population function at the current time, we have to solve an equation that involves both the previous value of the population function as well as the current value of the population function.

 The Runge-Kutta methods are a set of popular _explicit_ numerical methods that generate estimated values of a function at the current time based on the values of the function at a previous time.
-The Runge-Kutta 4th order (RK4) method is a popular numerical method that is used to solve ordinary differential equations.
+The Runge-Kutta 4th order (RK4) method is a popular numerical method that is used to solve ordinary differential equations using four, weighted terms.

 Take a look at the following equation,